The Ubiquity of Smooth Hilbert Schemes: Binary Trees and Hilbert Schemes

-The mappings $\lift$ and $\plus$ endow the set of admissible Hilbert polynomials with the structure of a graph.
+We now observe that the set of admissible Hilbert polynomials forms a tree.

-\begin{theorem} The graph whose vertices correspond to admissible Hilbert polynomials and whose edges correspond to pairs of the form $\bigl( \hp, \plus (\hp) \bigr)$ and $\bigl( \hp, \lift (\hp) \bigr)$, for all admissible Hilbert polynomials $\hp$, forms an infinite binary tree.
-Moreover, the root of the tree corresponds to the constant polynomial $1$. \end{theorem}
+\begin{proposition} The tree with vertices corresponding to admissible Hilbert polynomials and edges corresponding to pairs of the form $\bigl( \hp, \plus (\hp) \bigr)$ and $\bigl( \hp, \lift (\hp) \bigr)$, for all admissible Hilbert polynomials $\hp$, forms an infinite full binary tree.
+The root of the tree corresponds to $1$. \end{proposition}